Screen Configuration: General Information

 • Conditions: To define conditions in a screen configuration, you use the WithConditions method.
 For details, see Defining Conditions.

 • Dialog boxes: To define dialog boxes in a screen configuration, you use the WithForms method.
-For details, see Implementing Dialog Boxes.
+For details, see Implementing Workflow Dialog Boxes.

 • Fields: To define the states of fields in a screen configuration, you use the WithFieldStates method.
 For details, see Configuring Field States.